BlastHappy82/AureTrix_driver/README.md

 ## Contributing

 Contributions are welcome!
-To contribute:
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on:

+- Development setup and prerequisites
+- Code standards and conventions
+- How to submit keyboard layouts
+- Pull request process

+Quick start:
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m "Add your feature"`)
+3. Make your changes following our [code standards](CONTRIBUTING.md#code-standards)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a pull request with a clear description
+4. Submit a pull request

-Please ensure your code follows the project's TypeScript standards and includes appropriate error handling.
+Please also review our [Code of Conduct](CODE_OF_CONDUCT.md) before participating.

+## Security

+For information about the security model and how to report vulnerabilities, see our [Security Policy](SECURITY.md).

 ## License